fanyucai1/ACMG_AMP_ASCO_CAP/README.rst

 `2019-Diagnostic gene sequencing panels from design to report—a technical standard of the American College of Medical Genetics and Genomics (ACMG).pdf <2019-Diagnostic gene sequencing panels from design to report—a technical standard of the American College of Medical Genetics and Genomics (ACMG).pdf>`_

 `CAP Accreditation Program-Molecular Pathology Checklist.pdf <CAP Accreditation Program-Molecular Pathology Checklist.pdf>`_

-`2023-ACMG SF v3.2 list for reporting of secondary findings in clinical exome and genome sequencing/ A policy statement of the American College of Medical Genetics and Genomics (ACMG).pdf <2023-ACMG SF v3.2 list for reporting of secondary findings in clinical exome and genome sequencing/ A policy statement of the American College of Medical Genetics and Genomics (ACMG).pdf>`_

 FoundationOne 与MSK-IMPACT资料
 **********************************************